 Everyone who files for Chapter 7 or Chapter 13 must complete and file the following forms even if there's nothing to report (write "none" in the disclosure box).
+If you don't file a form because you don't think it applies, the trustee will move to dismiss your case.

 Additional required form.
 You'll also need to prepare a list of the names and addresses of your creditors using the format required by your court's local rules.
 You'll find the local rules on the court's website.